The Function of the Second Postulate in Special Relativity: Mermin again

-The situation is completely different in the case of the mechanically moving clocks in Mermin's procedure.
-No additional postulate \textit{logically} ``protects" the mechanisms from outside influences.
-The problem here is not that we assume something about the workings of the transportation mechanisms and then face the question of its empirical adequacy.
-Rather, the problem is that no additional assumptions are made at all.
-Nothing allows us to logically expect that rotated mechanisms will work identically if we do not rotate everything else around them.
-The reason is that it is unclear what additional assumptions are necessary to ensure that the motions of the two clocks are identical.
 It is not enough, for example, to postulate that gravitational influences are negligible.
-That would make the situation similar to special relativity, where we postulate a condition that we know to be violated in the presence of strong gravitational fields.
-But here gravitational influences are just one of infinitely many possible influences.
+That would make the situation similar to special relativity, where we postulate a condition that we know to be violated, e.g., in the presence of strong gravitational fields.
+But here gravitation is just one of infinitely many possible influences.
 We need a complete theory of mechanics in order to know what is relevant and what is not in constructing the rotated machines.
-Thus, the kinematics of the theory, which is where we find the parameter $k$, depends on its dynamics, in a manner quite unlike what happens in special relativity, where a single assumption covers every contingency.
-Furthermore, we expect that the dynamics will be founded on the kinematics rather than the other way around.
-The only non-dynamic assumption that will make Mermin's synchronization procedure work is if the structure of the entire universe is isotropic down to local details.
-While logically possible, such a postulate is problematic for being obviously violated in our world, as even a cursory observation will reveal, not to mention that were we even considering the adoption of such a postulate, we would lose any logical advantage we supposedly gain from working with the principle of relativity alone.
+Thus, the kinematics of the theory, which is where we find the parameter $k$, depends on its dynamics, quite unlike what happens in special relativity where a single assumption covers every contingency.

-Clock transportation methods must therefore be considered inadequate.
-But if there must be no transportation involved, we must use some signal to transfer information between the various clocks and the observer, or between the clocks themselves.
-This implies that we must make some assumptions regarding such signals.

-Suppose for starters that we use material agents as signals.
-The clocks could be equipped with some sort of gun that fires pellets at a certain velocity, $v_0$.
-To synchronize two clocks, the observer positions himself midway between the two clocks.
-The clocks are set so that each fires a pellet at a predetermined time, say when each clock marks the time zero.
-If the pellets reach the observer simultaneously, the clocks are considered synchronized.
-If not, one (or both) clocks are adjusted and the procedure repeated until they are synchronized.
-To synchronize a third clock, the observer moves and positions himself midway between clock 2 and 3.
-In the repeated procedure only clock 3 will be adjusted until it is observed to be synchronized with clock 2.
-In the same manner any number of clocks can be synchronized with each other.